-Trump to use ‘big voice’ to boost GOP on 4-day Western trip
+Trump vows to ‘clean up’ LA at Olympic meeting briefing

 “Look — we have a big voice, and we might as well use it,” Trump told reporters before departing Washington.

+“The Olympic committee, really wanted the government, they just wanted some support and they were not getting it at all from the past administration,” Trump said.
+“We’re going to give them tremendous support.
+You need the support of the federal government to make it really work.”

+The official event, conducted alongside a high-dollar fundraiser at the Montage Beverly Hills, helps defray the cost to Trump’s campaign for the cross-country trip.

-In Los Angeles on Tuesday, Trump is also set to meet with the Los Angeles Olympic committee “for an update on their efforts to prepare for the 2028 Summer Olympic Games,” the White House said.
-He is scheduled to attend a campaign fundraiser in Beverly Hills before continuing to Las Vegas, where he is expected to stay at his private hotel just off the Las Vegas Strip.
+It’s a common scheduling technique by presidents of both parties to have the government shoulder the burden of some of their political travel.
+He is scheduled to travel to Las Vegas late Tuesday evening, where he is expected to stay at his private hotel just off the Las Vegas Strip.

 On Wednesday, Trump will fly to Rancho Mirage, California, to billionaire Oracle co-founder Larry Ellison’s estate, which includes a private golf club, where his campaign is hosting a golf outing and fundraiser.
-Ellison previously hosted President Barack Obama at the course, which, like others in the arid Coachella Valley, has faced scrutiny for high water usage.
+Ellison previously hosted Obama at the course, which, like others in the arid Coachella Valley, has faced scrutiny for high water usage.

 Trump will then visit Bakersfield, California, the hometown of House Republican leader Kevin McCarthy, “to speak with hardworking farmers in the Central Valley about efforts to dramatically improve the supply and delivery of water in California and other Western states,” the White House said.